 “Black, dense, and rich, this is a great ale for the cellar.”

 (Editors note: we’ve stockpiled enough Bell’s Batch 9,000 to review it every six months to a year to see how it is developing, aging and changing.
 Feel free to read through from the six month old tasting to the most recent review.
-However, if you’d like to jump around, be our guest, and read more about Bell’s Batch 9,000 after six months, one year, two years, two-and-a-half years, three years and three-and-a-half years in the cellar.)
+However, if you’d like to jump around, be our guest, and read more about Bell’s Batch 9,000 after six months, one year, two years, two-and-a-half years, three years, three-and-a-half years, four years, five years and six years in the cellar.)

 Ryan: The first tasting of this beer back in early February of 2010 revealed a hot, boozy, syrupy mess.
 It was a fantastic hot, boozy, syrupy mess – but still a mess.
 The 12.5% ABV was very apparent as was the molasses and brewers licorice used to brew this beast.
 I almost expected this beer to crawl out of the glass like a sludgy cup of strongly brewed coffee.